fnv234/61040-portfolio/assignments/assignment1.md

 ## Features of a Solution
 1. **Choosing a good matcha place**

-- Matcha-specific reviews: Rate sweetness, grade, preparation quality.
+- Matcha-specific reviews: Rate sweetness, grade, preparation quality, or more per matcha place.

-- Cafe map + filters: Find nearby spots by type (authentic, creative, aesthetic).
+- Cafe map + filters: Find nearby spots by type (authentic, creative, etc.) as rated by a majority of users,

-- Personal log: Save and rate drinks you've tried for future reference.
+- Personal library/log: Save and rate drinks you've tried for future reference.

 2. **Keeping track of accomplishments**

-- Quick entry logging: Add one- or two-line notes tagged by project, for example, or other tags.
+- Quick entry logging (like Jira tickets but for everyone): Add one- or two-line notes tagged by project, for example, or other tags.

 - Automated summaries: Weekly/monthly prompts generate concise review drafts from the entries logged.

-- Export to resume/LinkedIn: Convert entries or summaries into bullet points formatted for professional use.
+- Export to resume/LinkedIn bullet points: Convert entries or summaries into bullet points formatted for professional use.

 3. **Discovering aesthetic locations**

 - Photo map: Interactive map of spots with crowdsourced photo examples.

-- Style filters: Search by vibe (urban, nature, cozy, landmark).
+- Style filters: Search by the general aesthetic of the place you desire (urban, natural, etc.).

-- Crowd-level indicator: User-submitted data to flag whether spots are usually busy.
+- Crowd-level indicator: User-submitted data to flag whether spots are usually busy to determine if this would indeed be a viable place for photography.